-There are registered camping grounds on reserves in Bluff and at Sandy Point, as well as other private facilities, that provide adequate camping grounds for visitors to the City.
+There is a registered camping ground on a reserve at Bluff, as well as other private facilities, that provide adequate camping grounds for visitors to the City.

-- To conserve the public health, well being and safety of the public while on the reserve. - > To ensure the public have equity of use over reserves under the Council's control. - > To prohibit camping in the reserve.
+- To conserve the public health, well-being and safety of the public while on the reserve. - To ensure the public have equity of use over reserves and control. - To prohibit camping in the reserve.

-- 3.16.1 Camping is not permitted on Elizabeth Park. - 3.16.2 In special circumstances, camping on Elizabeth Park for one off events may be approved by Council resolution.
+- 3.19.1 Camping is not permitted on Elizabeth Park. - 3.19.2 In special circumstances, camping on Elizabeth Park for one off events may be approved by Council resolution.